tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 <img width="1834" height="582" alt="{NextNet Media SOC2 compliance violations}" src="https://github.com/user-attachments/assets/3e090576-2e11-4446-86da-530afafa4041" />

 ## Frequently Asked Questions (FAQ)

-#### Q: Is SOC2 a relevant compliance metric for NextNet Media?
-A: NextNet Media is a B2B marketing entity that processes large transactions volumes, including from blue-chip clients, via fintech gateways - the answer is a resounding **yes**.
-That's like looking at a hospital and asking if HIPAA is relevant.

 #### Q: Aren't you disclosing those API keys to Google / Gemini by doing this?
 A: Company policy allowed the usage of AI tools in a hybrid / remote environment, including for GitHub.
 Google Gemini parsed the DOMs of what was already on my screen.
 Imagine you're wearing an authorized body-cam and someone runs butt-naked past the viewfinder.
 You don't blame the person wearing the body-cam, you ask why corporate security let a butt-naked person into the building.